zr-lib/keep-alive/README.md

 ## Usage
-optional "useStorage" param("sessionStorage"/"localStorage"): maintain cache after refresh("beforeRouteLeave" has been called)
+optional `useStorage` param("sessionStorage"/"localStorage"): maintain cache after refresh("beforeRouteLeave" has been called)

 > if using `useStorage`, Components need to be used with `Suspense`